Welcome to the Climate Action Challenge!

 928 213 2156.

-The Flagstaff Youth Climate Summit is a one-day gathering on April 16, 2019 at The Arboretum of Flagstaff that will bring together young climate leaders, and serve as the culminating event of the Climate Action Challenge.
-The Summit will include project presentations from participants in the Climate Action Challenge, the KidWind Challenge, and the Solar Structure Challenge.
-Action Team attending the Summit will present their Climate Action Challenge project and will be evaluated by a panel of judges.
-The three top-scoring teams will receive a Climate Action Challenge Award.
+The Flagstaff Youth Climate Summit is a one-day gathering in April at The Arboretum of Flagstaff that brings together young climate leaders, and serve as the culminating event of the Solar Structure Challenge.
+The Summit includes project presentations from participants in the Climate Action Challenge, the KidWind Challenge, and the Solar Structure Challenge.

 The Summit will include: